ptkhs/naganotkhs/README.md

    - Status(Waiting for payment/Waiting for shipping/Shipped)
 - Following information is registered when end users sign up
    - User name (Given name/Family name)
-     -Basically, Written by Kanji and Katakana in Japan.
+     -Basically, Written by Kanji and Katakana in Japanese.
    - Zipcode
    - Adress
    -Phone number
    -Mail address
    -Pass words
 - You can search products from search bar at the top.(Partial match)
--
+- The servise can be reviewed and ranked with comments and pont evaluation.(out of 5)

 ### Admin
 - You can log in/out with email address and password.
 - You can add/edit products, genres.